 Acorn Life DAC ("ALD") is a 100% Irish owned Life Assurance Company within the Group, providing protection, pensions, savings and investment solutions to the Irish public.
-ALD is satisfied with the development of its business during the year.
-Gross premium income was €107 million during 2017 (2016: €123 million).
-The decrease year on year is driven by single premium income during 2016 which benefited from two one off events.
-Normalising 2016 single premium income for our core products, it has increased by 19% during 2017.

-Regular premium income grew by 8% during 2017 reflecting a 3% increase in new annualised premiums and a 5% increase in average premium sizes generating an ordinary profit before tax of €5.5 million (2016: €2.3 million).
-ALD had policyholders' assets under management of €721 million at 31 December 2017 (2016: €667 million).
+Gross premium income was €118 million during 2018 (2017: €107 million).
+Single premium income for core products increased during 2018.
+Regular premium income grew during 2018 across all product lines reflecting an increase in new annualised premiums and an increase in average premium sizes.
+ALD reported an ordinary loss before tax of €0.1 million for 2018 after significant investment in developing the its point of sale system, which was expensed as incurred, negative investment returns and adverse claims experience (2017: Profit of €5.5 million).
+ALD had policyholders' assets under management of €699 million at 31 December 2018 (2017: €721 million).

 Acorn Brokerage Limited ("ABL") earns commission and fees on policies underwritten by major insurance companies.
-During 2017, income increased by 22% on 2016.
-This is reflective of both the increase in the average premium size and also the growth of the customer base.
-ABL continues to rely on the support of the Group, however it is expected to grow into profitability in the coming years despite a very competitive market by continuing to provide value to its clients, building on client retention and through the continued implementation of efficiencies.
+During 2018, income increased by 4% on 2017.
+This growth was achieved on a significantly lower cost base than 2017.
+The Board of Directors are encouraged that ABL moved into profitability during the second half of 2018 and this trend is expected to continue into 2019.
+ABL's policy count grew consistently over the course of 2018.
+Sales process efficiencies continue to be implemented and operational efficiencies continue to improve data quality and facilitate sales generation.